atlan-antillia/TensorFlow-FlexUNet-Image-Segmentation-Aerial-Imagery-Solar-Panel/README.md

 <b>Actual Image Segmentation for Images of  572 x 572 pixels</b><br>
 As shown below, the inferred masks predicted by our segmentation model trained on the Augmented dataset appear similar to the ground truth masks, but they lack precision in certain areas.<br>
+<b>Shadowed areas problem</b><br>
-Especially, on the third example, the dark areas of the Solar Panel's ground truth that are covered by the shadow of another objects are classified as a different category region at the pixel level segmentation, and therefore, such shadowed areas cannot be determined as part of the Solar Panel's region.
+Especially, on the third example, the dark areas of the raw image that are covered by the shadow of another objects, although they are marked as rectangular Solar Panels in the ground truth, are classified as a different category region at the pixel level segmentation, and therefore, such shadowed areas cannot be recognied as part of the Solar Panel region.
 <br>
 <table>
 <tr>